nuagenetworks/nuage-ospdirector/Documentation/6.0_HWVTEP/README.rst

 Use the ``openstack overcloud deploy`` command options to pass the environment files and to create or update an Overcloud deployment.
 Refer to procedures in the Red Hat Documentation.

+To pass Nuage specific configuration to the controller, please use the parameter 'ControllerExtraConfig' in the environment files.
+See `Parameters in Environment Files`_.

 Phase 6: Verify that OpenStack Platform Director Has Been Deployed Successfully
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~